Updated on July 23 at 7:04 p.m. ET

 Reason for change: Shulkin, the only Obama administration holdover in Trump’s Cabinet, appeared to be off to a strong start, as he received praise from the president.
 But over time, he drew criticism from conservatives pushing for the privatization of veterans’ health care.
 His relationship with his own staff also began to crumble, eventually leading to an armed guard being posted outside his office.

 Background: Trump picked Wilkie in May after his first choice to replace Shulkin, Rear Admiral Ronny Jackson, withdrew his nomination amid allegations of workplace misconduct.
 Wilkie served in several senior positions at the Pentagon before Trump asked him to lead the VA on an interim basis after Shulkin’s ouster.
-With his nomination in May, the president now wants him to have the job permanently.
+With his nomination in May, the president picked him to have the job permanently.

 Government experience: Wilkie has had a long career in Washington, first advising former Senator Trent Lott before joining the National Security Council and then the Defense Department under President George W. Bush.